-This morning my heart is grieving as I recall Mom's last days in hospice.
+This morning my heart is grieving.
+I recall Mom's last days in hospice.
 I can almost hear her voice comforting me, assuring me that she is happy now.
 She wants me to be happy, too.
-While I was soaking in the tub, feeling flat and lifeless, I asked Jesus what to blog about today.
+While I was soaking in the tub, feeling flat and lifeless, I asked Jesus what to blog about today?

-Then, one morning sunrise, while walking barefoot in the shallow surf, a powerful wave surged in and receded out again revealing the ocean floor.
+Then, one morning, while walking in the shallow surf, a big powerful wave surged toward the sandy shore, and quickly receded out again, exposing the bare ocean floor.

-Looking down at my feet, a large conch shell bubbled up from underneath the sand.
+Down at my feet, the tip of a large conch shell bubbled up from the watery sands.
 "Thank you, Holy Spirit!"
 I laughed.
-Digging it out, it was in perfect condition, although the outer shell was dark from being buried.
+Digging it out, to my delight, it was perfectly whole.
+The outer shell was darkened having been buried so long.

-My "special double for your trouble delivery" had come ashore at just the right time to receive it.
-A blessing to remember God is with us.
-He never stopped loving me.
+I was so grateful that our double for your trouble delivery had washed ashore at the perfect time in the perfect shape.
+A blessing to know God is always with us.
+He never stops loving.

-So the two special conch shells this morning, delivered another message.
-As I held the seashell to my ear, I could hear the sound of waves, a distant yet fond memory within the empty shell that once had been a home to a conch.
-Spirit lives on...
+So the memory of these two special conch shells this morning, delivered another message.
+I put the shell up to my ear and listened to the soothing sound of the waves.
+That empty shell had once been home to the seafaring conch, but Spirit lives on forever...

 Enjoy your day with the Angels.